 Our great location across the street from a mini-arboretum city park, and our inviting indoor spaces serve our students well, but we continue to improve our facilities.
 In 2014 we added a modern and fully-equipped art room, dedicated Spanish room, break out spaces and middle school student lounge to our existing facilities, which include nine classrooms, a full-size gymnasium, music room, library and multi-purpose room.
 Our school grounds incorporate outdoor classroom spaces and a natural play yard as well as a traditional playground and open field.

 FSMN is financially healthy.
-We have a sound operating budget of $2.4 million, cash reserves, a growing endowment of over $1,740,000 and enrollment that has steadily increased to near full capacity.
+We have a sound operating budget of $2.7 million, cash reserves of 1,225,000, and a growing endowment of over $1,780,000.
 A strong advancement team raises over $375,000 annually through the famous Friends Plant Sale and $170,000 through other development activities.
 Exceptional loyalty to the school is demonstrated through 100% annual fund participation of the School Committee and faculty and staff, and 90% of the parents.